 - letters expressing interest to publish or present the resulting work

 - your detailed project budget, if you’re supplying this in Excel format

 For more detail and guidance about how to format your support material, see Guidelines - Support material.

-After the round closes, Creative New Zealand staff double check your application is eligible and record information about the activities in your project.
+After you submit your application Creative New Zealand staff check your application is eligible and record information about the activities in your project.

 Your application is then assessed by peer assessors, following our assessment and decision-making process.